wsoula/notes/juc-2015/blog-post.md

 ---
 I am very excited to be attending the Jenkins User Conference on the East Coast this year.
-This will be my third presentaiton at a JUC and fourth time to attend, but all that was done at JUC West.
+This will be my third presentaiton at a JUC and fourth time to attend, but my first on the East Coast.
 I have learned about a lot of cool stuff in the past, which is why I started presenting, to tell people about the cool stuff we are doing at Drilling Info.
 One of the cooler things we have implemented in the last year is Chat Ops and our bot Sparky.
 It started as